 Random inmate interviews and documentation confirmed there is a grievance process relating to sexual abuse or sexual harassment and a written complaint can be placed in the PREA/grievance box (mail).
 Also, the inmate would contact a trusted staff, telephone the hotline, facility's administration, in relation to sexual abuse or sexual harassment complaints.
-Random staff interviews confirmed they will accept allegations of sexual abuse or sexual harassment verbally, in writing, anonymously, and identified the PREA/grievance boxes (mail) located in all six (6) dormitories.
+Random staff interviews confirmed they will accept allegations of sexual abuse or sexual harassment verbally, in writing, anonymously, and identified the PREA/grievance boxes (mail) located in all fourteen (14) dormitories.
 Also, the staff indicated they would contact their supervisor immediately to begin an investigation.

-An interview with the Associate Warden/PCM confirmed there had been no grievances within the past twelve (12) months.
+An interview with the Associate Warden of Custody and Operations/PCM confirmed there had been five (5) grievances within the past twelve (12) months.
 He indicated emergency grievances are available and reports the staff must respond within twenty-four (24) hours and provide a final determination within five (5) days.
-Also, the Associate Warden/PCM confirmed the inmates receive an explanation on how to use the grievance process to report allegations of sexual abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment during orientation and they are provided with an inmate rule book.
-Inmates may place a written complaint (grievance) in the secured grievance box located in all six (6)
+Also, the Associate Warden of Custody and Operations/PCM confirmed the inmates receive an explanation on how to use the grievance process to report allegations of sexual abuse or sexual harassment.
+There is an administrative procedure/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment during orientation and inmates are provided with an inmate rule book.
+Inmates may place a written complaint (grievance) in the secured grievance box located in all fourteen (14) dormitories.

-dormitories.
 Random inmate interviews confirmed there is a grievance process relating to sexual abuse or sexual harassment complaints at the facility.